 Her work has appeared in a wide range of publications—literary journals, magazines, newspapers, blogs and anthologies.
-In her writing Kathleen has explored Alaska life, European and Russian history, arts & culture, the natural world, food, travel, and spirituality.
+In her writing Kathleen has explored Alaska life, Eastern European and Russian history, arts & culture, the natural world, food, travel, and spirituality.

 Kathleen is a contributor to the anthology, We Are Already One, 1915-2015, Thomas Merton’s Message of Hope (Fons Vitae Press, Louisville, 2015) in honor of Thomas Merton’s centenary.
 Her work has also appeared in the anthology, Merton & The World’s Indigenous Wisdom (2019), edited by Dr. Peter Savastano, Seton Hall University.

 She has been named a William Shannon Fellow of the International Thomas Merton Society.
 Kathleen was one of six writers selected as a Mullin Scholar at USC’s Institute for Advanced Catholic Studies (2013-2015).
-She is also a fellow at the Virginia Center for the Creative Arts.
+She is also been named a fellow at the Virginia Center for the Creative Arts.

 From 2007-2011, she served as the founding Program Coordinator of the University of Alaska Anchorage’s Low-Residency Program in Creative Writing.